kimor79/packer-centos/README.md

 Building a CentOS image
 =======================

-This repo contains packer templates and related files to build a Centos image.
+This repo contains packer templates and related files to build a CentOS image.

 Available templates: